tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/user-interface-r-shiny.md

 <img src = "../images/ui-fundamentals-1.png" width="500">
 </p>

 Despite not being familiar with these functions, their descriptive names offer a good hint about their roles.
 The ability to easily see hierarchy is one of the reasons it’s a good idea to use a consistent style.

-#### Page with Multiple Rows
+### Page with Multiple Rows
-In R Shiny, advanced layouts go beyond basic side-by-side designs achievable with `sidebarLayout()`.
-At the core of Shiny's layout capabilities is a flexible, multi-row system that allows for complex and visually appealing applications.
+In R `Shiny`, advanced layouts go beyond basic side-by-side designs achievable with `sidebarLayout()`.
+At the core of `Shiny`'s layout capabilities is a flexible, multi-row system that allows for complex and visually appealing applications.

-The `fluidRow()` function, nested within fluidPage(), enables the creation of such multi-row layouts.
+The `fluidRow()` function, nested within `fluidPage()`, enables the creation of such multi-row layouts.
 Each row is essentially a grid of 12 columns.
 You can manipulate these columns using the `column()` function, offering substantial design flexibility.
 This 12-column structure allows for various configurations, like 2-, 3-, or 4-column layouts, and even the use of narrow columns as spacers.
 The width of each column is defined by the first argument in the `column()` function, providing precise control over the layout.

 Here's a practical example to illustrate a multi-row layout in Shiny: